We have a new map for the 2018-2019 ski season!

 - A limited number of photocopies will be availalbe at the lodge and at McBike (please share until we get the brochures)

-- A georeferenced PDF (Jan 1, 2019 version) can be downloaded now!
+- A digital specific (no inset map, smaller fonts) georeferenced PDF (Feb 11, 2019 version) can be downloaded now!
 Click the link or the map image above to view the map.
 Then select Download to save to your device.

 Avenza is available for iOS on the App Store and for Android on Google Play store.
 The free version will let you use up to three active maps at a time.
 You will definitely want this to be one of those 3 maps.